 “I need to see him.
-I need to see if he was okay.” talking to myself I tried to get down from my bed but my legs gave away.
+I need to see if he is okay.” talking to myself I tried to get down from my bed but my legs gave away.
 Thankfully my brother caught me and helped me to sit back asking me to slow down.

 “And… And… and the baby… is my baby okay?”
 I asked them rubbing my stomach gently.
-I already knew it was a long shot as I was bleeding profusely when we were on the way to the hospital but a mother could hope right?
+I already knew it was a long shot as I was bleeding profusely when we were on the way to the hospital but a mother could hope, right?

 “What baby, Deva?”
 My father spoke this time.
 “Calm down, Ava.
 You are scaring us,” he said as his voice croaked.

-“No dad, I remember… I remember everything.
+“No Dad, I remember… I remember everything.
 Let me go… let me see him.”
 I pushed my brother away and tried to move frantically.

-“Let me go, dad... please.
+“Let me go, Dad... please.
 Let me see him once.”
 I begged, helplessly kicking my legs as I broke into tears.
 My father held my legs and they tried their best to keep me down.

 “Sedate her.”
 The doctor ordered the nurse.
 “This is not good for her.
 At this rate, she might even seizure.
-She is still recovering from the brain hemorrhage.”
-He informed my dad and my dad nodded his head listening, as his eyes were welled up to the brim watching me struggle.
+She is still recovering from the brain haemorrhage.”
+He informed my dad and my dad nodded his head listening, as his eyes welled up to the brim watching me struggle.

 With my dad and brother’s help, the nurse managed to inject the drug into my IV line.
 Within minutes I started to feel the effect, I felt my body getting tired and my eyes drooped involuntarily.